risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

   alt="Set binlog_row_image to full"
 />

-4. Modify your RDS instance and apply the modified paramter group to your database.
+4. Modify your RDS instance and apply the modified parameter group to your database.
 <img
   src={require('../images/modify-RDS.png').default}
   alt="Select modify"